biraj21/json-parser/README.md

 # JSON Parser in Go

 My implementaion of a JSON parser in Go.
-It returns exit code 0 for a valid JSON file, otherwise it exits with code 1 &s prints an error message with line & column number.
+It returns exit code 0 for a valid JSON file, otherwise exits with code 1 and prints an error message with line & column number.

-For example, if the input file is
+Example: for the following input file

 ```
 {